 Communication disorders can develop at any age.
-Some, but not all, will correct as part of normal development.
-Problems that are not identified and treated early can become more severe.These problems can interfere with learning in the regular education classroom.
+Some, but not all, will be corrected as part of normal development.
+Problems that are not identified and treated early can become more severe.These problems can interfere with learning in the regular educational classroom.
 Speech/language disorders include articulation, voice, fluency and language development.

 Articulation problems, which often appear in school age children or younger, are characterized by substituting one sound for another, distorting sounds or omitting sounds.